Ami Otaki

-Ami Otaki (大滝 麻未, Ōtaki Ami) is a Japanese football player.
-She plays for JEF United Chiba.
-She played for Japan national team.
+Ami Otaki (大滝 麻未, Ōtaki Ami) is a Japanese footballer who plays as a forward for JEF United Chiba.
+She has also played for the Japan national team.

 Club career

 Otaki was born in Hiratsuka on July 28, 1989.
 After graduating from Waseda University, she joined French Division 1 club Olympique Lyonnais in 2012.
 The club won 2011–12 UEFA Champions League.
 In June 2013, she returned to Japan and joined Urawa Reds.
 In December 2014, she moved to the French club En Avant Guingamp.
 In May 2015, she retired end of 2014–15 season.
 In 2016, Otaki took a year away from football to participate in the 17th edition of the FIFA Master.
 She graduated in July 2017 and later that month signed a one-year contract with Paris FC.
 In January 2018, she returned to Japan and joined NHK Spring Yokohama FC Seagulls.
 In 2019, she moved to JEF United Chiba.

 National team career

 On June 20, 2012, Otaki debuted for Japan national team against Sweden.
 She played 3 games for Japan until 2013.